Share with a friend today!

 Calla Lily Meaning by Flower Color

-Call lilies come in white, yellow, orange, pink, lavender, rose, purple, black and dark maroon.
-Here are the specific meanings of a few of the more popular colors:
+Calla lilies come in white, yellow, orange, pink, red, lavender, purple, black and dark maroon.
+Here are the specific meanings of a few these popular colors:

 Origin of the Calla Lily Name